clarkgrubb/data-tools/README.md

     $ xmllint --format FILE.xml

 XML has some advantages over JSON.
-One is XPATH, which can be used to extract data from deep within a document. `dom-awk`, described above for HTML, can also be used on XML documents.
+One is XPATH, which can be used to extract data from deep within a document. `dom-ruby`, described above for HTML, can also be used on XML documents.

 Another advantage is schemas.
 However, the move from DTDs to XML schemas means one must deal with namespaces, which are complicated.
 Libraries such as `libxml2` don't implement namespaces completely.